• Skip to primary navigation

 Instructions

-Wrap the egg in cling film, place in your palm and close your hand around it so your fingers are completely wrapped around the egg.
+Wrap the egg in cling film, place it in your palm and close your hand around it so your fingers are completely wrapped around the egg.

 Squeeze as hard as you can.

 The egg should remain in one piece.
-If you are feeling extra brave you could try it without the cling film.
+If you are feeling extra brave, you could try it without the cling film.

-Why can’t you break the egg
+Why can’t you break the egg?

 We tried REALLY hard to break the egg, but it stayed in one piece!